-- □ Plug the external memory into your computer. - □ In the root directory of the external memory, add an empty file named recovery.txt. - □ Plug the external memory into the device. - Restart the device. - □ Observe the LEDs while the device boots.
-When the Status LED flashes alternately red and green, the device has successfully booted into the Recovery Mode.
+□ In the root directory of the external memory, add an empty file named recovery.txt. □ Plug the external memory into the device. □ Restart the device. ☐ Observe the LEDs while the device boots.
+When the Status LED flashes alternate ely red and ☐ Plug the external memory into the device. elv red and • xt.